exTerEX/cpp-dev/README.md

 # Cpp-Docker development container

 A C/C++ development container for [Visual Studio Code](https://code.visualstudio.com/) with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 It is a linux environment based on the latest LTS distribution of debian and the image is based on `gcc:latest` by Docker.
 It contains a few different versions of `gcc`.
-It is installed with [Oh My Bash](https://ohmybash.nntoan.com/). `CMake` and `ninja-build` is installed for building C/C++ applications. `clang-format` is provided for formatting of C/C++ files and `pip` for python 3 is provided.
+It is installed with [Oh My Bash](https://ohmybash.nntoan.com/). `CMake` and `ninja-build` is installed for building C/C++ applications. `pip` for Python3 is provided for adding development tools from PyPi.

 ## Example